-Upon review of the facts and circumstances, the Board finds and concludes the Applicant is entitled to relief from the St. Mary's County Comprehensive Zoning Ordinance.
+Upon review of the facts and circumstances, the Board finds and concludes the Applicants are entitled to relief from the St. Mary's County Comprehensive Zoning Ordinance.
 Several factors support this decision.

-First, the Board finds that denying the Applicant's request would constitute unwarranted hardship.
+First, the Board finds that denying the Applicants request would constitute unwarranted hardship.
 In Assateague Coastal Trust, Inc. v.
 Roy T. Schwalbach, 448 Md.
 112 (2016), the Court of Appeals established the statutory definition for "unwarranted hardship" as it pertains to prospective development in the Critical Area: